-- 1. The SEAs, as identified on the Policies Map, will be the primary focus for employment development.
+- The SEAs, as identified on the Policies Map, will be the primary focus for employment development.
 The development strategy for proposals in the SEAs is as follows: - a.
-Development proposals for industrial, storage and distribution uses will be supported in SEAs, including existing allocations carried forward; - b.
-Development proposals for sui generis uses associated with B Use Class activity, such as waste management facilities, will be supported in SEAs where they are compatible with neighbouring uses; - c.
-Economic activities including business uses (E(g)(i), E(g)(ii) and E(g)(iii)) will be supported in SEAs where: - They are ancillary to the industrial, storage and distribution uses and support the function of the SEA; and - They do not undermine the viability of existing employment uses in close proximity to the site. - d.
+Development proposals for industrial, storage and distribution uses will be supported in SEAs, including existing allocations carried forward; - Development proposals for sui generis uses associated with B Use Class activity, such as waste management facilities, will be supported in SEAs where they are compatible with neighbouring uses;

+- c.
+Economic activities including business uses (E(g)(i), E(g)(ii) and E(g)(iii)) will be supported in SEAs where: - They support the function of the SEA; and - They do not undermine the viability of existing employment uses in close proximity to the site. - d.
 Other uses outside of these criteria will generally not be supported in the SEAs without clear justification to how it would support the function of the SEA. - 2.
-Outside the allocated sites and SEAs, employment development in the urban area will be supported where: - e.
-It is located: - In close proximity to a SEA;
+Outside the allocated sites and SEAs, employment development in the urban area will be supported where: - a.
+It is located: - In close proximity to a SEA; - On an existing established employment site and involves the expansion, intensification or redevelopment of an existing premises or site; or - Elsewhere in the urban area, where evidence has been presented that no suitable opportunities exist within or adjacent to strategic employment areas. - b.
+The development maintains and enhances sustainable access such as walking, wheeling and public transport; - c.
+The development is served by appropriate parking provision including for electric vehicles in accordance with Policy ST5; - d.
+It does not have a significantly adverse impact on adjacent uses;